 - A 50-word short answer describing where you see yourself 10 years from now

 - Two letters of support from references (at least one academic).
-THESE CAN EMAILED TO ME DIRECTLY FROM THE REFEREE.
+THESE CAN EMAILED TO Ms. Mihic DIRECTLY FROM THE REFEREE.

-- Current transcript that include your midpoint semester 1 marks.
+- Current transcript that include your Term 1 marks.

 The successful nominee will be notified by the school in mid- to late- January.

-Note: if selected, there will be time for the nominee to “tidy up” all supporting documents before formal submission in mid February.
+Note: if selected, there will be time for the nominee to “tidy up” all supporting documents before formal submission by February 20th.

 Founded in 2008, The Cmolik Foundation helps students across BC access educational opportunities that shape their career aspirations and possibilities with the support of dedicated educators, mentors, sponsors and volunteers.
 Eligible applicants must:

-- Have lived in Canada for a minimum of 7 years
+- Have lived in Canada for at least 7 years

 - Be ineligible for the BC Tuition Waiver Program (for former youth in care)